asad8389/array/README.md

 #array

-array programs of C language.
+Here you'll find some programs based on array using C language.